 What to do if you want to file a customer service complaint or report of unfair treatment:

-Any DHS client or customer who believes they received poor customer service or were treated in a discriminatory manner may file a formal complaint.
-Follow the instructions on the form to complete the DHS Client Complaint and Report of Discrimination form (see below), then:
+Any ODHS client or customer who believes they received poor customer service or were treated in a discriminatory manner may file a formal complaint.
+Follow the instructions on the form to complete the ODHS Client Complaint and Report of Discrimination form (see below), then:

 GAO coordinates and manages this complaint process.
 When a report of discrimination is received, GAO will either independently investigate the matter or refer the case to the appropriate government authority for investigation.